mcraiha/avaloniaui.net/wwwroot/docs/animations/keyframe.md

 The example above animates the target `Control` as defined by its [selector](/docs/styles/selectors).
 It will be run immediately when the control is loaded.

-## Triggers
+## Triggering Animations

 Unlike WPF's `Triggers`, Animations defined in XAML rely on [selectors](/docs/styles/selectors) for their triggering behavior.
+Selectors can always apply to a control, or they can conditionally apply (for example if the control has a style class appled).

-If the selector doesn't contain any pseudoclass, the animation will be triggered when a matching `Control` is spawned into the visual tree.
-Otherwise, the animations will run whenever its pseudoclass is activated.
-Also, when the selector turns negative (that means when a pseudoclass is no longer active or the control is removed), the currently running animation will therefore be canceled.
+If the selector isn't conditional then the animation will be triggered when a matching `Control` is spawned into the visual tree.
+Otherwise, the animations will run whenever its selector is activated.
+When the selector no longer matches the currently running animation will be canceled.

 ## `KeyFrames`